"Baseball Bugs" is a 1946 Looney Tunes cartoon short directed by Friz Freleng and starring Bugs Bunny.

-- Down to the Last Play: Bugs, leading 96-95 in the bottom of the ninth and with a runner on base, climbs the "Umpire State Building" to catch a Gorilla fly ball for the final out.
+- Down to the Last Play: Bugs, leading 96-95 in the bottom of the ninth and with a runner on base, races after a towering Gorilla fly ball that rockets out of the ballpark, hails a taxicab to pursue it, and climbs the "Umpire State Building" to catch it for the final out.

-- Duck Season, Rabbit Season: Bugs uses his patented rapid contradiction argument to get the umpire that had originally called him out to instead call him safe.
+- Duck Season, Rabbit Season: Bugs uses his patented rapid contradiction argument to get the Gashouse Gorilla (disguised as the umpire) that had originally called him out to instead call him safe.
 This example came five years before the trope namer, "Rabbit Fire".

 - Gretzky Has the Ball: Well, it's a cartoon; in Real Life you can't hail a taxi to chase down a fly ball.
 But the ending is still interesting—Bugs flings his glove into the air to catch the ball for the last out.
 Throwing your glove at the ball is illegal and results in a three-base penalty.

 - Maybe the umpire wanted revenge for all the abuse the Gorillas heaped on him?

 - Humiliation Conga: a literal example: the Gorillas score so many runs at one point that they perform a conga line◊ around the bases!

 - Instant Gravestone: One Gorilla goes back chasing after a fly ball, yelling "I got it!
 I got it!".
 He gets plowed in the ground by the ball and a tombstone pops up saying "He got it."

 - Let's See YOU Do Better!: How Bugs ends up playing in the game, since he brought it on himself.

 - Living Statue: After he makes the game-winning catch, the Statue of Liberty sides with Bugs on the call.